w3c/editing/docs/clipboard-unsanitized/explainer.md

 *   snianu@microsoft.com

 ## Introduction
 Using DataTransfer object's setData and async clipboard write method, there are interop differences in how the HTML content is sanitized and written to the clipboard.
-It'd be beneficial for the web authors if async clipboard and setData APIs provide the same HTML content during copy operation so round tripping is possible without any interop differences.
+It'd be beneficial for the web authors if async clipboard and setData APIs provide similar level of fidelity of HTML content during copy & paste operations so round tripping is possible without any interop differences such as losing formats, meta tags etc.
-Also creating a fragment and inlining the styles bloats the payload and [strips out the custom styles](https://drive.google.com/file/d/1Nsyp1rUKc_NF4l0n-O05snAKabHAKeiG/view) inserted by sites like Excel online that are used to preserve excel specific semantics.
+If we use the built-in sanitizer that produces an HTML fragment, the styles that get inlined bloat the payload and [strip out the custom styles](https://drive.google.com/file/d/1Nsyp1rUKc_NF4l0n-O05snAKabHAKeiG/view) inserted by sites like Excel online that are used to preserve excel specific semantics.

 ## Goals
-*   Interoperability with legacy DataTransfer API used to read/write HTML format.
+*   Preserve fidelity of the HTML format just like the legacy DataTransfer API used to read/write HTML format.
-*   Preserve privacy, by requiring user gesture to avoid unintended data leakage.
 *   Build on the existing Async Clipboard API, by leveraging existing:
     *   Structure, like asynchronous design and ClipboardItem.
     *   Protections, like permissions model, and secure-context/active-frame requirements of the API.